1984: Back to No Future

 Gob Squad (Berlin) / Artists in Residence

-The new production follows in the tradition of other works by Gob Squad, which have a habit of reimagining YouTube videos, Hollywood films and Andy Warhol art movies.
-The project brings to a head the company’s ongoing examination of the mechanisms of power inherent in our image-saturated world and of the relationship of personal experience to political reality.
-In Gob Squad’s work, everyday life and magic, banality and utopia, reality and entertainment are all set on a collision course that invites audiences as spectators and participants into a world so full of light that you are moved to tears.
+The new production follows in the tradition of other works by Gob Squad, which reimagine and recast YouTube videos, Hollywood films and Andy Warhol art movies.
+The project brings to a head the company’s ongoing examination of the mechanisms of power inherent in our image-saturated world and the relationship of personal experience to political reality.
+In Gob Squad’s work, everyday life and magic, banality and utopia, reality and entertainment are all set on a collision course.
+The audience is invited into a world of light and shadow to bear witness to an experiment in performative science-fiction and imaginary time-travel.
+Nothing less than the future itself is at stake …